Skip to main content

 In a man with high SHBG, a greater proportion of his testosterone will be bound and inactive, meaning his total testosterone level may appear normal or borderline, while his bioavailable testosterone is quite low, explaining his symptoms.
 For this reason, in cases where the total testosterone level is equivocal (typically in the 250-400 ng/dL range) or when there is a strong suspicion of altered SHBG levels, clinical guidelines recommend proceeding with a measurement or calculation of free or bioavailable testosterone.

 There are several methods to determine free testosterone.
 The gold standard method is equilibrium dialysis, but it is complex and expensive, so it is rarely used in routine clinical practice.
-More commonly, is calculated using a formula (like the Vermeulen formula) that incorporates total testosterone, SHBG, and albumin levels.
+More commonly, free testosterone is calculated using a formula (like the Vermeulen formula) that incorporates total testosterone, SHBG, and albumin levels.

 Direct analog immunoassays for free testosterone are also available, but they are often considered less accurate than the calculated methods.
 A comprehensive diagnostic panel at this stage will often include Total Testosterone, SHBG, and Albumin, allowing for a precise calculation of your bioavailable and free hormone levels.